 For systems that use multiple modalities, we investigate two different sensor fusion approaches -- \textit{features-fusion} (proposed in \cite{TruongPerCom14}) and \textit{decisions-fusion} based on majority voting, and show that both approaches are vulnerable to contextual attacks but the latter can be more resistant in some cases, at the cost of slight degradation in usability.
 Our detailed analysis is presented in Section \ref{sec:analysis}.

-{\bf Broader Impact and Lessons Learned:} Our work represents the first concrete step towards analyzing, extending and systematizing prior work on contextual co-presence detection under a stronger, but realistic adversarial model.
-It suggests that tampering with context may not be as difficult as previously believed, and the security offered by contextual co-presence detection is therefore weaker.
-Although a sophisticated attacker would likely fare better at manipulating the context (compared to our attacks), we also suggest potential strategies (including decisions fusion) that may still be used to strengthen the security of co-presence detection against a \multimodal attacker (Section \ref{sec:discussion}).
+{\textsc{Broader Impact and Lessons Learned:}} Our work represents the first concrete step towards analyzing, extending and systematizing prior work on contextual co-presence detection under a stronger, but realistic adversarial model.
+It suggests that tampering with context may not be very difficult, and the security offered by contextual co-presence detection therefore weakens.

+Although a sophisticated attacker would likely fare better at manipulating the context (compared to our attacks), we also suggest potential strategies (including {decisions-fusion}) that may still be used to strengthen the security of co-presence detection against a \multimodal attacker (Section \ref{sec:discussion}).
 At a broader level, our work calls the security of contextual co-presence detection into question, and motivates the need of re-evaluating the security of other context-centric systems in the face of context manipulation.
 For instance, our work may be extended to analyze the security of other promising context-based systems such as contextual access control \cite{context-asiaccs2014} with respect to context-manipulating adversaries.